thesoul214/typescript-cheatsheet/README.md

 ### Optional Properties

 [Very similar to the optional object properties](#optional-object-properties), to define an interface property as optional, we must place a `?` character after the key name of the property when defining it (a postfix notation).
-Here's an example:
+Here"s an example:

 ```ts
   interface SimplePerson {